 Since 2015, when judicial evidence of the organized violent and neo-Nazi nature of the party has been widely discussed, Golden Dawn has been unanimously ostracized for its neo-Nazi ideology.
 After years of turning a blind eye and platforming the party, it became politically costly and socially unacceptable to ignore or legitimize Golden Dawn.
 This is a consequence of the persistent antifascist pressure on the media and politicians.

 With no fears of losing at the ballot box, one can expect that Golden Dawn will go back to its roots of militant street activism.
 It will focus on recruiting the potential of violent groupuscules that recently engaged in violence against migrants and anti-racist activists.
 In any case, the problem of fascist and neo-Nazi violence is far from over.
 It will merely move to a new phase and another venue.

-Mr Maik Fielitz is an Early Career Research Fellow at CARR, and a Research Associate at Institute for Peace Studies and Security Policy at the University of Hamburg.
+Mr Maik Fielitz is a Doctoral Fellow at CARR, and a Research Associate at Institute for Peace Studies and Security Policy at the University of Hamburg.
 See his profile here.

 © Maik Fielitz.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).